hyperledger/fabric-samples/asset-transfer-private-data/chaincode-go/README.md

 ## Register identities

 The private data transfer smart contract supports ownership by individual identities that belong to the network.
 In our scenario, the owner of the asset will be a member of Org1, while the buyer will belong to Org2.
-To highlight the connection between the `GetClientIdentity().GetID()` API and the information within a users certificate, we will register new two new identities using the Org1 and Org2 CA, and then use the CA's to generate each identities certificate and private key.
+To highlight the connection between the `GetClientIdentity().GetID()` API and the information within a user's certificate, we will register two new identities using the Org1 and Org2 Certificate Authorities (CA's), and then use the CA's to generate each identity's certificate and private key.

 First, we need to set the following environment variables to use the the Fabric CA client:
 ```